-Believes that all the crops are garnered, and that there is subsistence enough for all, for the coming year.
+Believes that all the crops are garnered, and that there is subsistence enough for

 The cotton crop, although about half its usual size, will bring more wealth into the State than any previous one has.
 This has been made by the freedmen while in a transition state, and expects largely increased crops when the free labor system is developed.
 The former masters, although disbelieving in freedom, acknowledge that it will increase the value of property, and infuse a spirit of enterprise, and cause more intelligence, virtue and prosperity.